paszu/3DSRepo/Part-1-(Homebrew).md

 <9.0.0: you can find instructions for updating to 9.2.0-20 [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
 Browserhax does not support versions below 9.0.0.

-If you are using a game for hax, you will need to enter HomeBrew Launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
-After completing the initial 9.2.0 downgrade, you no longer need the game to complete the rest of the guide.
+If you are using a game for hax because your browser version is incompatible, you will need to enter HomeBrew Launcher using it and install menuhax.
+After installing menuhax, you no longer need the game to complete the rest of the guide.

 #### Overview of steps